montchr/montchr.github.io/_posts/2014-10-21-daily-news-pdfs.md

 I took the URL into Sublime Text, duplicated it 30 times, then went through each and changed the dates.
 Then I found the [Bulk URL Opener Extension](https://chrome.google.com/webstore/detail/bulk-url-opener-extension/hgenngnjgfkdggambccohomebieocekm?hl=en) for Chrome, which allows you to take a bunch of URLs separated by new lines, and open them in new tabs.
 Which, in my case, means downloading all of the files at once.
 I suppose a dedicated download manager would have been able to handle this too.
 But the resulting video is quite magical:

 <iframe width="420" height="315" src="//www.youtube.com/embed/k01-VRZf6oE" frameborder="0" allowfullscreen></iframe>

+So, Philly Daily News, if you're reading these, please know I post with the best intentions – be aware that your PDFs are available to the public.